imaginevision/Z-Camera-Doc/E2/http.md

-Based on Z CAM E2 (firmware 0.82).
+Based on Z CAM E2 (firmware 0.83 or above).

 [Basic of API](#Basic)